alttch/roboger/README.md

 Configuration deployment
 ------------------------

-**roboger-cmd** does the job, but if you want to deploy in batch, use *roboger-cmd deploy file.yml* command.
+**bin/roboger-cmd** does the job, but if you want to deploy in batch, use *roboger-cmd deploy file.yml* command.
 Look *sample-deploy.yml* for deployment example.